nhsufi/Penni/README.md

 ### Running Locally

-1. Clone the Git repository with
+1. Clone the Git repository

-   `git clone git@github.com:nhsufi/Penni.git` and navigate to the root folder with `cd Penni`
+   `git clone git@github.com:nhsufi/Penni.git`

+   Navigate to the root folder

+   `cd Penni`

-2. Ensure you have the correct Node version installed and active `nvm use`
+2. Ensure you have the correct Node version installed and active

+   `nvm use`

 3. Install client and server dependencies

    `npm run install:dev`

-4. Run client and server in parallel (logs are outputted to the console for debugging purposes) `npm run dev`
+4. Run client and server in parallel

+   `npm run dev`

 5. Navigate to `localhost:3000` in your browser to access the app